 Growing miniature eco systems, known as string gardens, is the latest trend in gardening and home decoration.
 It’s similar to Japanese Kokedama in the sense that it takes presentational aesthetics outside of the box by allowing the plants grow in a ball of soil held together by moss and string, but string gardens take this Japanese tradition a step further by suspending these little green worlds in the air.

+These floating gardens in the photos are the brainchild of Dutch artist and gardener Fedor Van der Valk, who discovered these self-supporting, hanging plant structures almost by mistake.
 Initially, he was endeavouring to make animated videos with crocheted landscapes, and so he created a kind of 3-dimensional spiderweb covered in moss and grass.

 When he decided to add bonsai-esque plants to his project, he wanted to keep the landscapes open and airy – and the hanging plants concept was born.
 “I realised it is very simple and beautiful having plants suspended from the ceiling by just a few threads and completely unencumbered by pots or containers.
 And so began the String Gardens project”, says Van der Valk.